Esau: Interpretation

 According to Rashi, Isaac, when blessing Jacob in Esau's place, smelled the heavenly scent of Gan Eden (Paradise) when Jacob entered his room and, in contrast, perceived Gehenna opening beneath Esau when the latter entered the room, showing him that he had been deceived all along by Esau's show of piety.

 In Jewish folklore, the Roman emperor Titus was a descendant of Esau.

+In Christian writings, the gestational struggle between the unborn twins is seen as prefiguring the later hostility between Israel and Edom.

 Death

 According to the Babylonian Talmud, Esau was killed by Hushim, son of Dan, son of Jacob, because Esau obstructed the burial of Jacob into the cave of Machpelah.
 When Jacob was brought to be buried in the cave, Esau prevented the burial, claiming he had the right to be buried in the cave; after some negotiation Naphtali was sent to Egypt to retrieve the document stating Esau sold his part in the cave to Jacob.
 Hushim (who was hard of hearing) did not understand what was going on, and why his grandfather was not being buried, so he asked for an explanation; after being given one he became angry and said: "Is my grandfather to lie there in contempt until Naphtali returns from the land of Egypt?"
 He then took a club and killed Esau, and Esau's head rolled into the cave.
 This means that the head of Esau is also buried in the cave.

 Jewish sources state that Esau sold his right to be buried in the cave.
 According to Shemot Rabbah, Jacob gave all his possessions to acquire a tomb in the Cave of the Patriarchs.
 He put a large pile of gold and silver before Esau and asked, "My brother, do you prefer your portion of this cave, or all this gold and silver?"
 Esau's selling to Jacob his right to be buried in the Cave of the Patriarchs is also recorded in Sefer HaYashar.